GJJ52019/gary-project2/README.md

 ----------------------------------------------------------------------------------------------
 ### __FAR OFF Ideas__
 ----------------------------------------------------------------------------------------------
- Add hardwar functionality to be able to update the tools information with less input something like a scanner or qr code that updates cal dates and due dates.
+ Add hardware functionality to be able to update the tools information with less input something like a scanner or qr code that updates cal dates and due dates.
 ----------------------------------------------------------------------------------------------